zaataylor/wikiref/README.md

 # Installation

 Currently, Wikiref is not in the Firefox Add-ons store, so you can only add it as a temporary add-on.
-I do plan to apply to get this put on the extension store, but in the meantime, here are instructions for adding it as a temporary add-on in Firefox:
+I plan to apply to get this listed the extension store, but in the meantime, here are instructions for installing it as a temporary add-on in Firefox:

 1. Clone the repo: `git clone https://github.com/zaataylor/wikiref.git`
 2. Navigate to `about:debugging`